-Network for Observation and Operation

-ALMA is a global project among East Asia, Europe, and North America.
-Being constructed in a site with the best possible observing conditions on earth, and assembling state-of-the-art technologies from all over the world, ALMA will be the ultimate telescope with unprecedented sensitivity and resolution.
+Flying above the ALMA OSF [Credit: ALMA (ESO/NAOJ/NRAO), W. Garnier (ALMA).
+Acknowledgment: General Dynamics C4 Systems] Network for Observation and Operation ALMA is a global project among East Asia, Europe, and North America.
+Constructed in a site with the best possible observing conditions on earth, and assembled state-of-the-art technologies from all over the world, ALMA is the ultimate telescope with unprecedented sensitivity and resolution.